ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 The Kingdom Hearts AP Randomizer randomizes most rewards in the game, and adds several items which are used to unlock worlds, Olympus Coliseum cups, and world progression.

 Worlds can only be accessed by finding the corresponding item.
-For example, you need to find the "Monstro" item to enter Monstro.
+For example, you need to find the `Monstro` item to enter Monstro.

 The default goal is to enter End of the World and defeat Final Ansem.
-You can enter the world by obtaining a number of Ansem's Reports defined in your YAML.

 ## What items and locations get shuffled?